Taloje Panchnand

-Taloja is a census town in Raigad district of Navi Mumbai city in the Indian state of Maharashtra.
-It is an extension of the Kharghar node and governed by Panvel Municipal Corporation.
-Taloja has Navi Mumbai Metro Phase I starting origin point at Pendhar.
-Taloja is divided into two phases as Phase I and Phase II by CIDCO.
+Taloja is a census town in the Raigad district of Navi Mumbai city, in the Indian state of Maharashtra.
+It is an extension of the Kharghar node and governed by the Panvel Municipal Corporation.
+The Navi Mumbai Metro Phase I originates from the Pendhar station in Taloja.
+CIDCO has divided Taloja into Phase I and Phase II.
+It has developed a mass housing project in Phase II, and development work is currently in progress.
+The town is connected to parts of Navi Mumbai through Indian Railways, Navi Mumbai Metro, and NMMT buses and will eventually be served by the Navi Mumbai International Airport.